edbutler/papika-telemetry/README.md

 It has been run and tested on Linux and Windows.
 The suggested installation method for Python packages is to use virtualenv and pip.

+The server automatically creates the tabls on first run, so installation consists primarily of installing reuqirements and creating an emtpy database.

 Prequisites:

 * Python 3.4+ (with development headers if using pip to install `psycopg2`)